The Power of the Adidas Slogan: Everything You Need to Know

 In addition, Adidas displays a very smart use of celebrity endorsements in its advertising campaigns by giving the audience real-life examples of people who have actually smashed records in their respective fields.
 This is true for the Impossible is Nothing and All in campaigns among others.

-Be it Muhammad Ali or David Beckham, Katy Perry or Derrick Rose – successful individuals endorsing Adidas’ products is a reflection of the brand’s mission.
+Be it Muhammad Ali or David Beckham, Katy Perry or Derrick Rose – successful individuals becoming a part of the Adidas marketing efforts and endorsing their products is a reflection of the brand’s mission.
 And that is to believe in yourself and give it your all to come out on top.

 Believe us, it worked wonders for the brand.